EradifyerAO/Fundementals_Quiz/README.md

 FLOWCHART
 <br>
-Due to a great deal of difficulty I had with understanding how the Javascript code functioned, I elected to recreate the assignments included flowchart.
+Due to a great deal of difficulty I had with understanding how the Javascript code functioned, I elected to recreate the assignment-included flowchart.
 It includes all of the code the app needs to function.
 Since I am a visual learner, this allowed me to break the code down into it's smaller components to help me understand what was going on.